 We implement these steps as individual layers in PyTorch.
-Step 1 is done with the Class Numpy2TorchCaster.
+We do step 1 with the Class Numpy2TorchCaster.
 Step 2 is the model we used above.
-Steps 3 and 4 are done with the Class OD2Score.
+We do steps 3 and 4 with the Class OD2Score.

-If the detected box is moved compared to our set target when we extract the score for our target detection, we multiply the score with the overlap between the correct target box and the detected box.
+The detected box can deviate from our set target when we extract the score for our target detection.
+If this happens, we multiply the score with the overlap between the correct target box and the detected box.
 The final score depends therefore both on how confident the model is in predicting the person and how well the box is positioned.

 Note also that we just want to find out how the model comes to this particular result.
 It does not matter here if the target is a correct detection as judged by a human or compared to some gold standard.

-We can chain these layers in sequence with PyTorch, as shown here:
+We can chain these layers in sequence with PyTorch, as we show here:

-The scoring_model takes an image as input and returns how confident it is in detecting a person in the right area and how well the box is positioned as score.
+The scoring_model takes an image as input and returns two things: How confident it is in detecting a person in the right area and how well the box is positioned as score.
 However, we will make one more adjustment for the input.

 Now we could start to change the input image and see how the output changes.
-Unfortunately, the image has 160x160 = 25,600 pixel values – 76,800 if you count the three colour channels separately.
-Calculating the influence of each individual pixel not only requires excessive computing resources, it is also likely that each single pixel contributes only very little towards the detection.
+Unfortunately, the image has 160×160 = 25,600 pixel values – 76,800 if you count the three color channels separately.
+Calculating the influence of each individual pixel requires excessive computing resources.
+On top of that, it is likely that each single pixel contributes only very little towards the detection.
 So, instead we aggregate the pixels into superpixels, i.e. connected patches of pixels.
-The segmentation of an image into superpixels can be done in different ways, we’ll keep it simple and use a rectangular grid with fixed width and height.
+We can segment an image into superpixels in different ways.
+We’ll keep it simple and use a rectangular grid with fixed width and height.

-To implement this segmentation approach, we create a new layer, the SuperPixler, which accepts a list indicating the superpixels that should be available/not available for an image and builds the matching image as input for the next layer.
-The patch of an inactive superpixel is replaced with the mean colour of the image.
+To implement this segmentation approach, we create a new layer, the SuperPixler.
+This layer accepts a list indicating the superpixels that should be available/not available for an image.
+It also builds the matching image as input for the next layer.
+The patch of an inactive superpixel is replaced with the mean color of the image.

-The super_pixel_model takes as input the information which superpixels are active and which are greyed out, internally converts this to the image containing our target, and again returns the score how well we detected our target.
-The input space is now, for a superpixel of 8x8 and an image of 160x160 pixel, just a vector of 400 binary values mapping to the 400 superpixels covering the whole image.
+The super_pixel_model takes as input the information which superpixels are active and which are greyed out.
+It internally converts this to the image containing our target and again returns the score how well we detected our target.
+Now we have a superpixel of 8×8 and an image of 160×160 pixel.
+Thus, the input space is just a vector of 400 binary values mapping to the 400 superpixels covering the whole image.

-The super_pixel_model finally can be interpreted by the KernelExplainer and has a manageable input space.
+The KernelExplainer can finally interpret the super_pixel_model, which has a manageable input space.
 Now, we feed the model to the explainer and let it determine the contribution of each superpixel to the output of the detector.

 We map the superpixels back to the constituent pixels (easy, since they conform to a grid) and scale the values from 0 to 1.
 In the colormap we use, red means a positive contribution of the pixel, blue a negative contribution.

 We see that the patches with high contribution are indeed located within the bounding box of our target.
-Interestingly, the highest contribution seems to come from head and shoulders, the inner space and the lower body play a lesser role.
+Interestingly, the highest contribution seems to come from head and shoulders.
+The inner space and the lower body play a lesser role.
 It seems that for the model, a person is most strongly associated with a face and upper body contours.
-This makes sense and is probably also correlated to the way people are portraited in the original COCO training data: We tend to focus on the head and upper body when taking pictures.
+This makes sense and probably also correlates to the way people appear in the original COCO training data: We tend to focus on the head and upper body when taking pictures.